ethereum/ethereum-org-website/src/content/upgrades/sharding/index.md

 #### 2. Have some execution shards {#some-execution-shards}

-Perhaps there’s a compromise where we don’t need all shards (64 are planned right now) to be smarter.
+Perhaps there’s a compromise where we don’t need all shards to be smarter.
 We could just add this functionality to a few and leave the rest.
 This could speed the delivery up.

 #### 3. Wait until we can do Zero Knowledge (ZK) snarks {#wait-for-zk-snarks}